[Major revision–posted 9/6/24 (replaces 11/18/22 edition)]

 c.
 Grades of I may be applicable when circumstances beyond the student's control, such as illness or impairment due to an accident, prevent the student from completing course requirements.
 The instructor assigning the grade will stipulate in writing at the time the grade is given the conditions under which the I may be removed.
 The assigned work and a change of grade must be recorded within one calendar year from the date of the I. Failure to do so results in an F for that course.
 See OP 34.12, Grading Procedures, Including Academic Integrity.

 d.
-When a faculty member determines according to Part II B 2 of the Student Handbook that academic dishonesty has occurred and assigns a grade of F for the course, the grade of F will stand as a final grade, notwithstanding a subsequent withdrawal from the course by the student.
-A faculty member shall notify the registrar of the intention to assign a grade of F for the course, in addition to the notifications of the department chairperson and the student's academic dean, as provided in Part II B 2 of the Student Handbook.
+When a faculty member alleges that academic dishonesty has occurred, according to the Student Handbook, and proposes a grade of F for the course, pending a responsible finding from an investigation conducted by the Office of Student Conduct, the grade of F will stand as a final grade, and a student is not permitted to withdraw from that course.
+A faculty member shall notify the Registrar of the intention to assign a grade of F for the course, in addition to the notifications of the department chairperson and the students academic dean, as provided in the Student Handbook.

 3. Failure to Meet University Obligations